 Anchor Legal Team PLLC

 Anchoring Your Real Estate Law Solution.
 Navigating Education Law with Confidence.

-Anchor Legal Team provides results-driven, personalized legal services in property and education law, specializing in land use, real estate, special education advocacy, and student rights.
+Anchor Legal Team provides results-driven, personalized legal services in property, family, and education rights, specializing in land use issues, zoning and property rights, special education advocacy, and student rights.

+Anchor Legal Team PLLC